-Prerequisites: Completion of the Qualifying Courses, admission to candidacy for the Master's degree, and satisfactory performance in COU 6663.
+Credits, 3 sem. hrs.
+Prerequisite(s): Completion of the Qualifying Courses, admission to candidacy for the Master's degree, and satisfactory performance in COU 6663 and COU 6701.

 This course involves supervised experience in an approved internship site.
-The student will receive at least $1\,1/2$ hours of group supervision and 1 hour of individual or triadic supervision per week.
+The student will receive at least 1 1/2 hours of group supervision and 1 hour of individual or triadic supervision per week.
 The intern participates in direct and indirect services consistent with counseling practice in an area of specialization.

-COU 6801 Adult Psychopathology - Assessment and Treatment 3 sem. hrs.
+COU 6801 - Adult Psychopathology - Assessment and Treatment

-Prerequisites: Completion of the Qualifying Courses, admission to candidacy for the Master's degree, and satisfactory performance in COU 6663.
+Credits, 3 sem. hrs.
+Prerequisite(s): Completion of the Qualifying Courses, admission to candidacy for the Master's degree, and satisfactory performance in COU 6663.
 The course is required in the Mental Health Counseling Program.
 Either COU 6801 or COU 6802 is required for students in the Marriage and Family Counseling Program.